 - 2 cups apple cider vinegar

-- 1 large teaspoon of honey
+- 1 large teaspoon honey

-- 1 teaspoon salt
+- 1 tsp salt

 - 3 cloves of garlic

-- colorful peppercorns
+- Colorful peppercorns

 Buy pickles instead of pickling vegetables yourself